How To Sharpen a Knife

 Taking part in the Kitchen Cure?
 This would be a great week to learn how to sharpen your knives, especially given all the cooking you’ll be doing in the final three weeks.
 Even if you’re not one of the 800-plus Cure-takers, my guess is your knives haven’t been sharpened lately, if ever.

 You’ll need a sharpening stone (or bench stone) for sharpening and a sharpening steel (or rod) for honing.
 For stones, I like one with a diamond edge, but it’s not necessary for sharpening success, and non-diamond stones will only set you back less than $10.
 For the steel, they are usually included in knife sets, or pick one up for less than $20 at most cook’s supplies.

 Get the Step-by-Step Instructions: Sharpen your knives.

 A note on frequency: Professionals sharpen their knives a lot more often than home cooks.
-I cook at home often, probably using my chef’s knife at least four times a week, so that is a knife I sharpen on a stone about four times/year.
+I cook at home often, probably using my chef’s knife at least four times a week, so that is a knife I sharpen on a stone about four times a year.
 I hone it on the steel almost every time.
 Once you work with a properly sharpened knife, you’ll know when it needs to be sharpened again.
-Honing re-aligns the blade whereas sharpening on a stone actually scrapes off a little of it, so obviously you want to hone more often than sharpen.
+Honing re-aligns the blade, whereas sharpening on a stone actually scrapes off a little of it, so obviously you want to hone more often than sharpen.

-Related: Feeling lazy?
-Get Your Knives Sharpened By Mail
+Feeling lazy?
+Get Your Knives Sharpened by Mail